Democrats laud report challenging Republican tax ideas

 "It is reasonable to assume that a tax rate change limited to a small group of taxpayers at the top of the income distribution would have a negligible effect on economic growth," the report said.

-President Barack Obama and fellow Democrats are locked in a battle with U.S. House Speaker John Boehner to avert the so-called fiscal cliff of $600 billion in tax hikes and spending cuts waiting at year's end.
+President Barack Obama and fellow Democrats are locked in a battle with U.S. House Speaker John Boehner to avert the so-called fiscal cliff of $600 billion (372.3 billion pounds) in tax hikes and spending cuts waiting at year's end.

 A key point of dispute is how to treat tax rates on the wealthiest Americans.
 Democrats want to extend lower rates for all individuals except about the top 3 percent of taxpayers.